-France is one of the major wheat producers and exporters in the world, thanks to yields that are roughly twice as high as the world average (FAO, 2013).
-Given the prominent role of wheat production in France, crop failures can impact the national economy.
-When an unprecedented disastrous harvest was registered in 2016, especially in northern parts of France, with a loss in production of about 30% with respect to 2015 (Ben-Ari et al., 2018), France registered heavy losses in farmers incomes and a loss of approximately 2.3 billion dollars in the yearly trade balance (OEC, 2020).
+France is one of the major wheat producer and exporter in the world, thanks to very high yields (FAO, 2013).
+Given the prominent role of wheat production in France, crop failures can have a dramatic impact on the national economy.
+When an unprecedented disastrous harvest was registered in 2016, especially in the northern region of France, with a loss in production

+- of about 30% with respect to 2015 (Ben-Ari et al., 2018), France registered heavy losses in farmers incomes and a loss of approximately 2.3 billion dollars in the yearly trade balance (oec).
 Interestingly, the extreme crop failure of 2016 was not predicted by any forecasting model, which all strongly overestimated yields even just before the harvesting period (Ben-Ari et al., 2018).
-Thus, classical crop yield forecasting models, based on a combination of expert knowledge and data-driven methods (Müller et al., 2019; MacDonald and Hall, 1980), could not anticipate this unprecedented event because it was outside their training range.
+Thus, classical crop yield forecasting models, based on a combination of expert knowledge and data-driven methods (Müller et al., 2019; MacDonald and Hall, 1980), could not anticipate this unprecedented event because it was outside their - 30 training range.
 To overcome these limitations Ben-Ari et al. (2018) developed a logistic model that links the meteorological conditions in the year preceding the harvest with the probability of a crop failure.
+They identified an insufficient number of cold days in the December preceding the harvest and an abnormally high precipitation during spring as the main meteorological drivers of the observed crop failure.